robertcedwards/juice-docs/docs/dev/api/v3/contracts/or-utilities/jbetherc20splitspayer/write/pay.md

           _token,
           _leftoverAmount,
           _decimals,
-          _beneficiary != address(0) ? _beneficiary : msg.sender,
+          _beneficiary != address(0) ? _beneficiary : tx.origin,
           _minReturnedTokens,
           _preferClaimedTokens,
           _memo,
           _metadata
         );
       }
-      // If no project was specified, send the funds directly to the beneficiary or the msg.sender. else {
+      // If no project was specified, send the funds directly to the beneficiary or the tx.origin. else {
         // Transfer the ETH.
         if (_token == JBTokens.ETH)
           Address.sendValue(
             // If there's a beneficiary, send the funds directly to the beneficiary.
-Otherwise send to the msg.sender.
+Otherwise send to the tx.origin.
-            _beneficiary != address(0) ? payable(_beneficiary) : payable(msg.sender),
+            _beneficiary != address(0) ? payable(_beneficiary) : payable(tx.origin),
             _leftoverAmount
           );
           // Or, transfer the ERC20.
         else
           IERC20(_token).transfer(
             // If there's a beneficiary, send the funds directly to the beneficiary.
-Otherwise send to the msg.sender.
+Otherwise send to the tx.origin.
-            _beneficiary != address(0) ? _beneficiary : msg.sender,
+            _beneficiary != address(0) ? _beneficiary : tx.origin,
             _leftoverAmount
           );
       }